ucm-it/hpc_docs/docs/HPC-clusters/campus-clusters.md

   <TabItem value="MERCED" label="MERCED" default>
      :::note
-      MERCED (Multi-Environment Research Computer for Exploration and Discovery) Cluster is a 1,872 core Linux based high performance computing cluster.
-MERCED cluster running on <Tag color="#3399ff">Recharge</Tag> model which means users need to pay per core-hour usage.
-More details on the recharge information can be found below.
+      MThe MERCED (Multi-Environment Research Computer for Exploration and Discovery) Cluster is a 1,872-core, Linux-based high-performance computing system.
+MERCED operates on a <Tag color="#3399ff">Recharge</Tag> model, meaning users are billed per core-hour of usage.
+Further details on the recharge process can be found below.
+To apply for a MERCED account, users must have a Chart of Account (COA) number ready.
      :::

+     __Facility Statement__

+      MERCED is a general-purpose computing cluster located in the server facility (see Research Facility below).
+The cluster consists of a login node, 65 compute nodes, and 15 high memory nodes.
+Total CPU-core counts is 1872.

   <details>